ppryanichek/100-days-of-code/log.md

 **Today`s Progress**: I learned about JSON files.

-Alas, today I failed to output jobs from a file.
+Alas, today I failed to output tasks from a file.

 **Link(s) to work**